04 DEC 06 DEC

-Located at Sakhir, 30km south-west of Manama, the beautifully designed Bahrain International Circuit opened in 2004.
-Its opening placed the Middle East on the map for hosting future motorsports events.
-The circuit was purpose built by the renowned consultancy Herman Tilke, and is arguably one of the most advance circuits in the world.
+Located in Sakhir, 30km south-west of Manama, the beautifully designed Bahrain International Circuit opened in 2004.
+A trailblazing circuit which opened doors for motor sport in the Middle East.
+Designed by Herman Tilke, it is arguably one of the most advanced circuits in the world.